-The loan limit has increased by nearly $100,000 – a response to surging home prices and general economic inflation.
+The loan limit has increased by more than $40,000 – a response to surging home prices and general economic inflation.

 Benefits of Conventional Conforming Loans